-The following three sections cover all the terms you’ll need to know to pave the way for your organization’s customer experience strategy:
+The following three sections explore all the terms you’ll need to know to pave the way for your organization’s customer experience strategy:

 Core customer experience concepts